rydmike/flex_color_scheme/README.md

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5bl.png?raw=true" alt="ColorScheme example 5b light" width="250"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5cl.png?raw=true" alt="ColorScheme example 5c light" width="250"/>

-Now when we tried the branding, we can test the tricks `FlexColorScheme` can do with the `AppBarTheme`.
+Now that when we tried basic branding, we can test the tricks `FlexColorScheme` can do with the `AppBarTheme`.
 You can easily toggle both dark and light mode app bar theme to use differently themed backgrounds.
 It can use scheme primary color, the default Material plain white/dark background color, or the primary branded surface and background color versions, as well as an extra custom app bar scheme color, which is a separate scheme color, that does not exist in Flutter's `ColorScheme`, it thus does not have to be any of the colors in Flutter `ColorScheme`.
 The predefined schemes actually use the color defined for normal scheme `secondaryVariant` as the custom color used for the app bar theme.
 When you make your own schemes you can do the same or use a totally not scheme related color as the app bar's theme color.

 Below you can see some different branding strengths with a background primary color branded app bar color used as well.